 Property 2 $45,000: 5 acres with water and electric, a graded spot for building (primed for passive solar), and a mobile home (required extensive plumbing work) but the property was all one wooded hill with no area for hunting or gardening, no suitable trees for cordwood building

-Property 3 $50,000: 11 acres with an adorable cabin that was unfortunately built without permits (don’t do that!!), nice land but poor passive solar siting and not enough suitable trees for cordwood
+Property 3 $50,000: 11 acres with an adorable cabin that was unfortunately built without permits (don’t do that!!), nice land but a poor passive solar site and not enough suitable trees for cordwood

 Property 4 $60,000): 16 acres with no water or electric and a very long driveway, but with adequate building space to use both passive and active solar, quick access to water and to town without being too close, many suitable trees for cordwood building

 Property 4 is the one we ultimately purchased.
 It has cost quite a bit to get from raw land to building-ready, but it has kept the pace with our hypothetical budgets.
 It was also the only property that we felt at home on when we were looking.